LLM Program Optimization via Retrieval Augmented Search: Experiments

 In addition, we also compare to a ``no contextual'' ablation of our approach that uses PIE's strategy for retrieval but with search; in particular, it performs code retrieval instead of contextual retrieval.
 One iteration proceeds as with dynamic retrieval, but we perform multiple iterations.
 In particular, let $p_0$ be the initial program; on the $i$th iteration (starting from $i=1$), we sample $k$ in-context examples $\Pi\subseteq\Pi_{\text{train}}$ using code retrieval, draw samples $p_i^1,...,p_i^h\sim F_{\text{opt}}'(\Pi_i,p_{i-1})$, and then let $p_i=\operatorname*{\arg\max}_{j\in[h]}R(p_i^j)$; as in RAS, we let $p_i^j=p_{i-1}^j$ if $R(p_i^j)=-\infty$ for all $j\in[h]$.

-We also consider a ``instruct only'' approach studied in PIE that performs neither retrieval (i.e., it does not use $\Pi_{\text{train}}$) nor search; instead, we simply instruct the LLM $F_{\text{opt}}''$ to optimize the given program $p$ to obtain an optimized version $p'=F_{\text{opt}}''(p)$, i.e., $F_{\text{opt}}''$ is an unadapted LLM.
+We also consider a ``Instruct Only'' approach from PIE that performs neither retrieval (i.e., does not use $\Pi_{\text{train}}$) nor search; instead, we instruct the LLM $F_{\text{opt}}''$ to optimize the given program $p$ to obtain an optimized version $p'=F_{\text{opt}}''(p)$, i.e., $F_{\text{opt}}''$ is an unadapted LLM.
 The prompt used in the ``instruct only'' setting is described in Appendix~\ref{app:instruct}, and the remaining prompts are described in Appendix~\ref{app:prompts}.
 Finally, we include the ``human'' speedup---for an initial program $p$, it is the speedup achieved by the fastest correct program $p'$ written by the human participant who wrote $p$.
+For Mercury, we evaluate on our strongest-baseline, No Contextual, and provide our Instruct Only results for reference.

-\textbf{Hyperparameters.} In our approaches (RAS and \textsc{Aegis} with contextual retrieval), we use $k=8$ retrievals and $m=4$ beam search steps.
+\textbf{Hyperparameters.} For all our PIE experiments, we incur a fixed evaluation cost since we evaluate 32 programs per approach.
+In our approaches (RAS and \textsc{Aegis} with contextual retrieval), we use $k=8$ retrievals and $m=4$ beam search steps and take $h=1$ sample per generated prompt.
 For our baselines, we normalize computation according to the number of calls to the LLM $F_{\text{opt}}$, $F_{\text{opt}}'$, or $F_{\text{opt}}''$.
-In this calculation, note that for $F_{\text{opt}}'$, the number of retrievals $h=|\Pi|$ does not affect the number of calls $F_{\text{opt}}'(\Pi,p)$, since all examples are included in a single call.
+In this calculation, note that for $F_{\text{opt}}'$, the number of retrievals $k=|\Pi|$ does not affect the number of calls $F_{\text{opt}}'(\Pi,p)$, since all examples are included in a single call.
 Then, for our dynamic retrieval baseline, we retrieve $k = 4$ examples (the same as used in PIE) and take $h=32$ samples.
 For our ``no contextual'' ablation, we retrieve $k=4$ examples, take $h=8$ samples per iteration, and use $m=4$ iterations (the same as our approach).
-For our ``instruct only'' ablation, we retrieve $k=32$ examples and use $m=1$ iterations.
+For our ``instruct only'' ablation, we take $h=32$ samples and use $m=1$ iterations.
+We use $k$ to denote the number of retrieved examples used in the prompt, as in \citep{shypula2023learning}.
+For Mercury, we only execute $m=2$ iterations of RAS (with $k=8, h=1)$ and no contextual (with $k=4, h=8$), so we set $h=16$ for the Instruct Only approach.